About traffic prioritisation

 What is traffic prioritisation?

-For example, if one person in your house is on Skype and someone else is downloading a file, bandwidth priority would be given to the person using Skype as this is the most time sensitive application.
+For example, if one person in your house or business is on Skype and someone else is downloading a file, bandwidth priority would be given to the person using Skype as this is the most time sensitive application.
 Likewise, if you were streaming a film or gaming online, priority would be given to you, rather than to file sharing or music downloads.
 So rather than all of these activities buffering or struggling to complete, your Skype call should run smoothly and the file download will just take a little longer to finish.

 How do you work out which activities to prioritise?

-We put every type of online activity into a category:
+For those products where prioritisation applies, we put every type of online activity into a category:

 - High - things that need lots of speed like gaming and internet phone-calls